 Because the current visitor to your website is recently in a relationship, and under 30, and living in San Francisco, and female, and in college, and a bicycle owner, there is a 89% chance she will purchase product Y if she visits that page.

-Machine Learning matters because predicting the future is lucrative for advertisers (and many others).
+Machine Learning matters because predicting the future is lucrative.
 It’s not the type of thing where you can ask it who will win the World Series, or when a regime will fall.
 Remember, you have to have an extremely specific prediction in mind for the system to calibrate on, and you need TONS of data to feed it to learn from.

 This is why it’s so valuable to advertisers and other groups that benefit from predicting very specific scenarios using significant amounts of data about the decision makers.